 War Memorial and Old Market Hall at Chipping Camden

-Badgers Hall Tea Room Chipping Camden
+BadgerS Hall Tea Room Chipping Camden

 Chipping Camden